austinoxyz/simple-chat-gpt-cli/README.md

 4. `--config` or `-f`: Configuration file to use.

 ### Static binary
-Alternatively, to avoid directly invoking `python` if `nuitka` is installed, a static binary can be built by running
+Alternatively, to avoid directly invoking `python`, a static binary can be built using `nuitka` by running
 ```
 chmod u+x build-static-binary.sh && ./build-static-binary.sh
 ``````